Welcome to the Victim Assistance Academy of Nevada

 The Nevada Division of Child and Family Services (DCFS),

 in partnership with public, private and statewide agencies, is excited to be

-holding the second Annual Victim Assistance Academy of Nevada (VAAN)!
+holding the third Annual Victim Assistance Academy of Nevada (VAAN)!
 This

 and Casino in Reno, Nevada.